Switching the Current

 The project has been awarded 8,9 million SEK from the Swedish Energy Agency.
 It started in October 2021 and will end in December 2024.

-For more information on the use of megagames for social transformation and game design please visit Switching the current - game design blog.
+For more information on the use of megagames for social transformation and game design, please see the game design blog below and visit Games for social transformation and East Sweden Megagames on Facebook for local megagame events.

 Photo credit Thor Balkhed